Hans van Tongeren

+Career

 Van Tongeren was born in Breda and was recommended to Joop van den Ende for the role of "Rien" in Spetters by casting-director Hans Kemna.
 The character Rien is a talented motocrosser who is paralyzed in an accident and dies by suicide.
 Spetters was a very successful film and van Tongeren was cast afterwards for several Dutch films.

 In 1982, Van Tongeren played a minor role opposite Peter Gallagher and Daryl Hannah in the American film Summer Lovers.
 Van Tongeren had been admitted to mental hospitals several times; according to the Dutch media he identified too much with his roles.
 On 25 August 1982, he died by suicide at age 27, just after having been cast in a Nouchka van Brakel film version of the novel Van de koele meren des doods by Frederik van Eeden, in which he would again have played a person planning to die by suicide.